 PC: Shauneille Ross Photography

 It’s real!
 It’s happening!
 You’re about to get married, and you feel like magic!
 You’ve got just a few items left on your wedding health plan, including:

 - A final hair trim to ensure it looks natural before the wedding

 - A mani-pedi with your wedding party

 Most importantly, keep drinking plenty of water and plan for a good night’s sleep before your wedding day.
 If we have one piece of advice for how to get healthy before your wedding, it’s to give yourself plenty of time for rest and hydration.

 Bottom line, wherever you are in your wedding health plan, don’t lose sight of your intentions toward wellness and moderation.
-There’s already so much potential for extremes in wedding planning: big highs and stressful lows, impulse buys and overspending, new conflicts between your partner, wedding party, and families.
-The very last thing you need to pile on is a crash diet and impossible workout regimen.
+There’s already so much potential for extremes in wedding planning: big highs and stressful lows, impulse buys and overspending, and new conflicts between your partner, wedding party, and families.
+The very last thing you need to pile on is a crash diet and an impossible workout regimen.

 Remember, you’ve got this!
 Head over to Pinterest for more wedding ideas and inspiration, reset your focus, and let yourself savor every minute of your engagement.
 Cheers to your health and wellness!